Roblox-Thot/random-shit/README.md

   <summary>LogFilesInWorkspace.lua</summary>
   <blockquote>
     <a href="/Data/Others/WorkspaceLog/LogFilesInWorkspace.lua">Link</a><br>
-    Will save to file any whitelisted files to a file<br>
+    Will save to file any whitelisted files to a file.<br>
-    To export saved data use this <a href="/Data/Others/WorkspaceLog/ExportLoggedFiles.lua">RLua script</a> or <a href="/Data/Others/WorkspaceLog/ExportLoggedFiles.py">Python script</a><br>
+    To export saved data use this <a href="/Data/Others/WorkspaceLog/ExportLoggedFiles.lua">RLua script</a> or <a href="/Data/Others/WorkspaceLog/ExportLoggedFiles.py">Python script</a>.<br>
   </blockquote>
 </details>